Common Korean Mistakes Beginners Make - And Why They Keep Happening

 The Number Trap: The System That Switches Mid-Sentence

 Korean has two complete number systems that run in parallel.
 Pure Korean numbers (하나, 둘, 셋, 넷...) and Sino-Korean numbers (일, 이, 삼, 사...) are both in active daily use, and which one you use depends entirely on what you're counting.
 Age, hours, and certain counters use Pure Korean numbers.
 Minutes, money, dates, phone numbers, and most measurements use Sino-Korean numbers.
-There is no single rule that covers all cases.
-You learn which system goes with which context through exposure and practice — the same way Korean children do.
+There's no one rule that covers everything.
+You just have to learn which system goes where — the same way Korean kids do, by hearing it over and over.

 The Plural Trap: When Grammar You Know Becomes Grammar You Over-Apply

 In English, plurals are mandatory and automatic.
 One apple, two apples.
-The -s ending isn't optional — leaving it off marks your English as incomplete.
+The -s ending isn't optional —leaving it off just sounds wrong.
 Korean has a plural marker too: 들.
 But in Korean, 들 is optional in most contexts.
 If the number or quantity is already clear from context — and in Korean, it usually is — adding 들 is not just unnecessary but actively unnatural.
 It makes the sentence feel clumsy in a way that's immediately noticeable to native speakers.

 The mistake this produces is completely predictable: "사과들이 네 개 있어요."
 Four apples are there.
 The 들 on 사과 is doing the work that the number 네 개 is already doing.
 A Korean speaker would simply say "사과가 네 개 있어요" — and the plurality is fully understood from the counter alone.
 English-speaking learners add 들 the same way they'd add -s in English: automatically, because leaving it off feels grammatically naked.
-Unlearning that instinct takes deliberate attention, because the instinct itself is deeply correct in English — it just doesn't transfer.
+It's a hard habit to break because it's completely right in English.
+It just doesn't work in Korean.

 Quick Reference: Mistakes and What to Say Instead